 Place Royale is also located in Petit Champlain.
 This historic town plaza is picturesque, and also has an important history.
-The spot was where Samuel de Champlain created his “Abitation” when he arrived to Quebec in 1608.
+The spot was where Samuel de Champlain created his “Abitation” when he arrived in Quebec in 1608.

 When in the Lower Town, you can also take a ferry ride over to Levis, a city on the opposite side of the shore from Quebec City.
-This 12-minute ride is pretty cheap, and is relaxing as well as beautiful.
+This 12-minute ride is pretty cheap and is relaxing as well as beautiful.

 Visit a vineyard